openproxyspace/unfx-proxy-checker/README.md

 Will saved as:
 socks5://127.0.0.1:1337
 ```
-- `Double click` - select or deselect all countries.
+- `Double click` - select or deselect all countries
-- `Search` - may contain multi words, separated by `space`.
+- `Search` - may contain multi words, separated by `space`

 ## Updates
 Auto checking at updates and notification is latest version available.